On Jan. 18, 2017, Germany put forth a so-called Marshall Plan with Africa, and I would like to provide my thoughts on the matter.

 Europe is clearly the one leading, and Africa is the one following; Africa is the one who shall uphold the priorities and demands of Europe.

 African solutions to African problems, partnerships and whatever buzzwords are meaningless, as long as Europe has the money, and Europe is the one defining the potentials, problems, and solutions.
 When Germany calls this as a Marshall Plan WITH Africa, in reality, it is a Marshall Plan FOR Africa.
-Still, Europe believing they know what is best for Africa.
+Still, Europe believing they know what is best.

 Politics of the Mirror